homebrewltd/ichigo/README.md

 ## Join Us

-llama3-s is an open research project.
+:strawberry: Ichigo is an open research project.
 We're looking for collaborators, and will likely move towards crowdsourcing speech datasets in the future.

 ### Quickstart with Google Colab